maxfahl/matomo-react/README.md

 ## Advanced usage

-By default the Matomo Tracker will send the window's document title and location, or send your own values.
+By default we send the window's document title and location, or send your own values.
 Also, [custom dimensions](https://matomo.org/docs/custom-dimensions/) can be used:

 ```tsx
 import React from 'react'